tmforum-rand/schemas/README.md

 ```
 * **String properties** (`"type": "string"`) SHOULD consider constraints for sensible values using `"format"` ([see valid formats here](https://json-schema.org/latest/json-schema-validation.html#rfc.section.7.3)), [`maxLength`, `minLength`](https://json-schema.org/latest/json-schema-validation.html#rfc.section.6.3) and [`pattern`](https://json-schema.org/latest/json-schema-validation.html#rfc.section.6.3.3).
 * The **Primary Identifier** of the resource MUST be called `"id"`, with no pre- or post-fix text, and should contain no business meaning, expose underlying technology or be easily guessable (eg: reusing a database-generated autonumber).
-* As far as possible properties that reflect the same concept across APIs should agree on the same name, so `lifecycle`, `state` and `status` should all be converged to a single term.
+* As far as possible properties that reflect the same concept across APIs should agree on the same name, so `lifecycle`, `state`, `serviceState` and `status` should all be converged to a single term.
-* All TM Forum entities MUST follow the **_Polymorphic Pattern_** for subclassing as first defined in the [TM Forum API Design Guidelines version 3.0](https://www.tmforum.org/resources/standard/tmf630-api-design-guidelines-3-0-r17-5-0/), so all schema files should include the following properties:
+* All TM Forum entities MUST follow the **_Polymorphic Pattern_** for subclassing as first defined in the [TM Forum API Design Guidelines version 3.0](https://www.tmforum.org/resources/standard/tmf630-api-design-guidelines-3-0-r17-5-0/), so all schema files should include the following fragment:
 ```
     "@schemaLocation": {
         "type": "string",